conwetlab/wstore/README.md

 ### Installing basic dependencies

-The Web Server, MongoDB, wkhtml2pdf, python and pip itself can be installed using the package management tools provided by your operating system or using the available installers.
+The Web Server, MongoDB, wkhtmltopdf, python and pip itself can be installed using the package management tools provided by your operating system or using the available installers.

 These packages are available for Linux and Mac OS so WStore should work in those systems.
-However, the current version of WStore and its installer / installation guide have been tested under Ubuntu 12.04, Ubuntu 13.10, Ububtu 14.04, CentOS 6.3 and CentOS 6.5.
+However, the current version of WStore and its installer / installation guide have been tested under Ubuntu 12.04, Ubuntu 13.10, Ubuntu 14.04, CentOS 6.3 and CentOS 6.5.
 THESE ARE THEREFORE CONSIDERED AS THE SUPPORTED OPERATIVE SYSTEMS.

 **NOTE:** CentOS 6 uses Python 2.6 in the system, since WStore needs Python 2.7 is strongly recommended to use an Ubuntu/Debian distribution.

 In order to facilitate the installation of the basic dependencies the script *resolve-basic-dep.sh* has been provided.
 This script will install the needed packages for both Ubuntu/Debian and CentOS 6 systems.
 For CentOS systems this script will install Python 2.7 and its tools, without replacing the system Python, making them avalailable as python2.7, pip2.7 and vitualenv2.7.

-**NOTE:** The script *resolve-basic-dep.sh* may replace some of your system packages, so if you have software with common dependencies. you may want to manually resolve WStore dependencies.
+**NOTE:** The script *resolve-basic-dep.sh* may replace some of your system packages, so if you have software with common dependencies. you may want to manually resolve WStore basic dependencies.

 To execute the script run the following command

-    $sudo ./resolve-basic-dep.sh
+    $ sudo ./resolve-basic-dep.sh

 #### Debian/Ubuntu